 - 1 large egg

-In a large bowl, whisk together flour, pepper, chipotle powder (or chipotle peppers), sugar, making powder, cream of tartar, and salt.
+- In a large bowl, whisk together flour, sugar, baking powder, black pepper, cream of tartar, and salt.